naiyerasif/site/README.md

 - [Fuse.js](https://fusejs.io/): a lightweight fuzzy-search library
 - [Feather Icons](https://feathericons.com/): beautiful open-source icons

 The theme switching is done with the help of [custom CSS properties](https://alligator.io/css/theming-custom-properties/), the data is queried through [GraphQL](https://graphql.org/) and the components and layouts are powered by [Vue.js](https://vuejs.org/).
-[Inter](https://rsms.me/inter/) is used as the main font (with an optional support for [variable fonts](https://v-fonts.com/)) and [Roboto Mono](https://fonts.google.com/specimen/Roboto+Mono) as the `monospace` font across the website.
+[Inter](https://rsms.me/inter/) is used as the main font (with an optional support for [variable fonts](https://v-fonts.com/)) and [Iosevka SS05](https://github.com/be5invis/iosevka) as the `monospace` font across the website.

 Continuous Integration is handled through [CircleCI](https://circleci.com/) and deployments are done with [gh-pages](https://github.com/tschaub/gh-pages).
 Graphics and illustrations are created using [Affinity Designer](https://affinity.serif.com/en-gb/designer/), [Adobe XD](https://www.adobe.com/in/products/xd.html) and [Microsoft Visio](https://products.office.com/en-in/visio/flowchart-software).